ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 #### Create OnExitTrigger Function

-This function will check if the local player has exited the `TIP_JAR_TRIGGER` volume, and close the tip jar UI.
+The `OnExitTrigger` will check if the local player has exited the `TIP_JAR_TRIGGER` volume, and close the tip jar UI.

 ```lua
 local function OnExitTrigger(trigger, obj)